tmagalhaes1985/tmagalhaes1985.github.io/mdwiki/pages/kb/microsoft/SQLServer.md

 # SQL Server

-## Sobre o SQL Server

-## Error message when you open SQL Server Configuration Manager in SQL Server: "Cannot connect to WMI provider.
+## FIX - Error message when you open SQL Server Configuration Manager in SQL Server: "Cannot connect to WMI provider.
 You do not have permission or the server is unreachable"

 Para solucionar este problema, basta executar o comando a seguir no servidor que apresentou a mensagem de erro: